itd/plone-4.2-buildout/README.rst

 ------------------------------------
-If you have, say, staging and user acceptance environments, cp production.cfg and tweak to your hearts content, and just
+If you have, say, staging and user acceptance environments, cp production.cfg and tweak to your hearts content.
+Then, just
   ./bin/buildout -c yourthing.cfg
-for whatever yourthing happens to be.
+for whatever your thing happens to be.